vEnhance/1802/src/cross.typ

   Consider the three points $A = (1,0,0)$, $B = (0,2,0)$, $C = (0,0,3)$.

   - Find a normal vector to the plane through $A$, $B$, $C$.
-  - Find the equation of the plane.
+  - Compute the equation of the plane.
   - Compute the area of triangle $A B C$.
 ]
 #soln[